ccoenraets/salesforce-developer-advanced/Using-JavaScript-in-Visualforce-Pages.md

 layout: module
 title: Module 3&#58; Using JavaScript in Visualforce Pages
 ---
 In this module, you create a custom controller with a method that returns a list of conference hotels.
-You create a Visualforce page that invokes that method using JavaScript Remoting, and uses the Google Maps SDK to display the hotels on a map.
+You create a Visualforce page that invokes that method using JavaScript Remoting and uses the Google Maps SDK to display the hotels on a map.

 ![](images/hotelmap.jpg)